 The tire is so much more than an air-filled ring of rubber.
 It’s a complex piece of engineering that comes in many shapes and forms and is designed to tackle a myriad of challenges.
 Here’s where we run through the different types of tire on the market and the specific advantages they can offer your vehicle.

 There are two key areas where one type is distinguishable from another – the rubber compound and the tread pattern.
 These, in turn, are determined by the environment and conditions where the tire is in use.
-So long as the right tire technology is applied, you can rest assured that the wheels of your car or truck will have superior handling and traction.
+As long as the right tire technology is applied, you can rest assured that the wheels of your car or truck will have superior handling and traction.

 The tread pattern on a summer tire is more streamlined than a winter tire, with fewer grooves for water clearance, maximizing the contact patch with the road.
 Consequently, the vehicle has superior traction and braking during dry summer months.